Musicals101.com

 b.
 June 4, 1875 (Chicago) - d.
 Nov.
 6, 1951 (NYC)

-This onetime reporter graduated from writing sketches for vaudeville to penning the lyrics for Broadway's Twirly Whirly (1902) -- which included actress Lillian Russell's trademark hit, "Come Down Ma' Evenin' Star."
+This onetime reporter graduated from writing sketches for vaudeville to penning the lyrics for Broadway's Twirly Whirly (1902), which featured actress Lillian Russell's trademark hit, "Come Down Ma' Evenin' Star."
 While most of his musicals are forgotten, some of Smith's songs are still heard today.
-Occasionally teamed with his brother, librettist/lyricist Harry Smith, he worked frequently with composer Victor Herbert -- their score for Sweethearts (1913) included the popular title tune and "Every Lover Must Meet His Fate."
+Occasionally teamed with his brother, librettist/lyricist Harry Smith, he also worked frequently with composer Victor Herbert -- their score for Sweethearts (1913) included the popular title tune and "Every Lover Must Meet His Fate."
 After The Pajama Lady (1930) closed out of town, Smith retired.

 Stein, Joseph